FmTod2/skill-assessment/README.md

 </details>

+> [!IMPORTANT]
-‼️ <i>Note: Docker is recommended as you have all the external dependecies needed are already present in the provided container.
-Without docker you may need to install some external dependencies like MySQL or some extra PHP extensions required by the project</i>
+> Docker is recommended as you have all the external dependecies needed are already present in the provided container.
+Without docker you may need to install some external dependencies like MySQL or some extra PHP extensions required by the project

 ## Your first commit (IMPORTANT)